clap-rs/clap/README.md

 }
 ```

-This final method shows how you can use a YAML file to build your CLI and keep your Rust source tidy
+This third method shows how you can use a YAML file to build your CLI and keep your Rust source tidy
 or support multiple localized translations by having different YAML files for each localization.

-First, create the `cli.yml` file to hold your CLI options, but it could be called anything we like
+First, create the `cli.yml` file to hold your CLI options, but it could be called anything we like:
-(we'll use the same both examples above to keep it functionally equivalent):

 ```yaml
 name: myapp